adriaan29A/moby/README.md

 ## Introduction

 The Moby Thesaurus is an eclectic and delightful compendium released into the public domain by Grady Ward in 1995 [(Wikipedia)](https://en.wikipedia.org/wiki/Moby_Project).
-This English version contains 30,260 root terms and over 2.5 million related synonyms and related sayings replete with Americana and oft amusing colloquialisms ranging from the antedeluvian through 1960s Hippiedom.
+This English version contains 30,260 root terms and 130,360* related synonyms and related sayings replete with Americana and oft amusing colloquialisms ranging from the antedeluvian through 1960s Hippiedom.
 I combined it with word frequencies from [Google's Trillion Word Corpus](https://research.google/blog/all-our-n-gram-are-belong-to-you/) with the vague idea of making a semantic word game.
 What I ended up with is a kind of a logophile's scavenger hunt with the goal of finding synonyms along paths between different entries.
 Along the way a simple method of incorporating the frequencies into a view fell out such that sets of synonyms (synsets) are displayed in a 2D "heat map word cloud" of hyperlinks colored and filtered by their respective frequencies.
 While originally intended with the game in mind it ends up being the main view by which the thesaurus is browsed.

 Browse Mode